ldonov02/comp20-ldonovan/my_old_kentucky_home/README.md

 Modified by: Laura Donovan

-On: 3/02/2016
+On: 3/03/2016

 Correctly-implemented: use JavaScript and HTML and a CSS file.
 Lyrics show up on screen.
-No JS errors
+No JS errors.
+HTML and CSS both validate.

-Incorrectly-implemented: Can't put it on github!!
+Incorrectly-implemented: N/A

 Collaborators: Tom Rind.
 Horse image credit to http://blog.hdwallsource.com/15-beautiful-hd-horse-wallpapers/ and https://www.colourbox.com/image/the-horse-eats-a-red-apple-from-hands-of-the-person-the-pleasure-concept-image-1450807, respectively.